 maake uses the digital fabric printing process at our North London printing works.

-As a fabric printing company we print on natural fabrics with special digital pigment ink, and man-made fabrics with our sublimation printing inks.
+As a fabric printing company we print on natural materials with special pigment ink, and man-made materials with our sublimation printing inks.

 13,000+ stunning designs available.
 No minimum order.
 Easy to use.